Top 5 Tech Trends on the IoT

 Additionally, Edge computing creates a new level of security in the connected world of the IoT.
 With endless data collection and the use of AI to make decisions, Edge computing offers improved privacy because data can be processed on a local device.

 In simple terms, Blockchain is a permanent ledger not controlled by any one entity.
 The transactions in the ledger are stored on multiple devices and cannot be altered.
 Because of its distributed structure, Blockchain is a popular form of securing information.
 Industries like banking and medicine are already using blockchain technology for data protection.

 While many know it as the technology behind Bitcoin, the application of Blockchain is becoming more popular in a variety of industries.
 Many experts believe that blockchain will usher in a new age of smart contracts, sales, and tracking.

 On the IoT, blockchain is used for cyber security purposes and to securely distribute real-time information.
-As the IoT continues to grow, blockchain will become even more necessary for securing mass amounts of sensitive consumer and business data.
+As the Internet of Things continues to grow, blockchain will become even more necessary for securing mass amounts of sensitive consumer and business data.

 4. Smart Transportation

 Soon, cars and semi trucks will all be connected to the IoT.
 These smart vehicles can improve safety, reduce emissions, and offer diagnostic information.
-In the commercial transportation industry, semi trucks connected to the IoT can optimize fleet management and route mapping.
+In the commercial transportation industry, semi trucks on the IoT can optimize fleet management and route mapping.

 Furthermore, smart transportation is moving closer to autonomous vehicles.
-These self-driving cars and trucks must be connected to the IoT in order to communicate with each other, process real-time data, and navigate the streets.
+These self-driving cars and trucks must be connected to the IoT in order to communicate with each other, process real-time data, and navigate safely.